yeonghoo2/crashloop-operator/README.md

 ## 🎯 Overview

-The CrashLoop Operator monitors your Kubernetes cluster for ReplicaSets that meet specific failure criteria and automatically removes them to prevent resource waste and improve cluster stability.
-It's designed to handle scenarios where pods continuously fail to start, consuming cluster resources without providing any value.
+The CrashLoop Operator was specifically created to handle CrashLoopBackOff ReplicaSets in Argo Rollouts.
+It monitors your Kubernetes cluster for ReplicaSets that meet specific failure criteria and automatically removes them to prevent resource waste and improve cluster stability.
+This addresses scenarios where pods continuously fail to start during rollout processes, consuming cluster resources without providing any value.

 ### Key Features